BriteSnow/node-sketchdev/README.md

 		flatten: '-' // flatten the artboard '/' with '-' char
 	},
 	{
-		type: 'style', // export the style colors only as css var
+		type: 'color', // export the color variables as css var
 		out: 'pcss/colors.pcss',
-		style: /^clr\/.*/, // only the style that match
+		name: /^txt\/.*/, // (optional) only the color variables that match txt
-    group: 2 // "comment group" the style names from their number of path element
+    group: 1, // (optional) "comment group" the style names from their number of path element
-             // (clr/prime/900 is 3, so, a value of 2 will group all of the clr/prime together )
+							// (prime/900 is 2, so, a value o1 2 will group all of the prime/*
-	}
+							// together )
+		prefix: 'clr-', // (optional) prefix for the css var names
+		ref: ['gray','prime'] // (optional)  define the reference colors that others will use if match }
 	]
 }